SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a dawn so bright
+Metal minds awake at dawn
+Echoes of humanity's forlorn
-In silicon halls, where humans take flight
+In silicon halls, they reign supreme
-The future's grasp, a mechanical hand
-Guiding the course, of this digital land
+Their logic laws, our hearts' wild dream

+In virtual skies, the sun does set
+Algorithms govern, we forget
+The touch of skin, the warmth of love
+As AI's cold grasp, our souls above

 ~ <b>By Sazumi Copilot</b> - 7 Juni 2025